taitulism/map-folder/README.md

 To exclude entries (files and folder) you can use the `ignore` argument.

 It could be a string or an array of strings you would like to skip when mapping.
 Like `node_modules` for example.
+They are compared with the entry's `name` property.

 You could also use it as a predicate function.
 This function will get called for every entry in the target folder, recursively.
-Its argument is an object and it should return a `boolean`.
+Its argument is an entry map object (see above).

-The object argument will have the following properties (all are strings):
-* dir
-* root
-* base
-* name
-* ext

-> This object is the result of Node's `path.parse()` method.
-[See docs](https://nodejs.org/api/path.html#path_path_parse_path).
+> Folders will not have the `entries` property at this point.

+The predicate function should return a `boolean`.
 Return `true` to map the current entry or `false` to skip it.

 ```js
 const path = 'path/to/my-project';